LLNL/Silo/docs/intro.md

 These objects include:

 Quadmesh
-: A quadrilateral mesh.
-At a minimum, this must include the dimension and coordinate data, but typically also includes the mesh’s coordinate system, labelling and unit information, minimum and maximum extents, and valid index ranges.
+: A mesh where the elements are implicitly defined by a *logical* cross product of the parametric dimensions.
+  In one dimension, the elements are edges.
+  In two dimensions, they are quadrilaterals
+  In three dimensions, cubes.
+  The geometric dimensions may also be implicitly defined by a cross product (e.g. rectilinear mesh) or they may be explicit (e.g. deformed mesh).

 Quadvar
 : A variable associated with a quadrilateral mesh.
-  At a minimum, this must include the variable’s data, centering information (node-centered vs. zone centered), and the name of the quad mesh with which this variable is associated.
+  This includes the variable’s data, centering information (node-centered vs. zone centered), and the name of the quad mesh with which this variable is associated.
   Additional information, such as time, cycle, units, label, and index ranges can also be included.

 Ucdmesh
-: An unstructured mesh.
+: An unstructured cell data mesh.
+  This is a mesh where the elements are explicitly defined via enumeration of nodal connectivities.
-  At a minimum, this must include the dimension, connectivity, and coordinate data, but typically also includes the mesh’s coordinate system, labelling and unit information, minimum and maximum extents, and a list of face indices.
+  This includes the dimension, connectivity, and coordinate data, but typically also includes the mesh’s coordinate system, labelling and unit information, minimum and maximum extents, and a list of face indices.

+  Any quad mesh can be respresented as a UCD mesh.
+  However, the reverse is not true.
+  A quad mesh offers certain storage efficiencies over UCD meshes.

+  When
+  When the number of variables associated with a quad mesh are small, those efficiencies can be significant.
+  However, when the number of variables grows, the efficiencies afforded by quad mesh representation are washed out.

 Ucdvar
 : A variable associated with a UCD mesh.
-  This at a minimum must include the variable’s data, centering information (node-centered vs.  zone-centered), and the name of the UCD mesh with which this variable is associated.
+  This includes the variable’s data, centering information (node-centered vs.  zone-centered), and the name of the UCD mesh with which this variable is associated.
-: Additional information, such as time, cycle, units, and label can also be included.
+  Additional information, such as time, cycle, units, and label can also be included.

 Pointmesh
-: A point mesh.
-  At a minimum, this must include dimension and coordinate data.
+: A mesh consisting entirely of points as the mesh elements.
+  A pointmesh has a parametric (topological) dimension of zero.
+  However, a pointmesh can have a geometric dimension of 1, 2 or 3 (or more).

 Csgmesh
 : A constructive solid geometry (CSG) mesh.
+  This is a mesh where the elements are defined by set expressions (e.g. unions, intersections and differences) involving a handful of primitive shapes (e.g. sphers, cylinders, cones, etc.)

 Csgvar
 : A variable defined on a CSG mesh (always zone centered).

 Defvar
 : Defined variable representing an arithmetic expression involving other variables.
+  The arithmetic expression may involve the names of functions (e.g. `log()`, `cos()`, etc.).
+  The functions may be specific to a given post-processing tool (e.g. the function `revolved_volume()` is known only to VisIt).

 Material
 : An object defining all the materials used in a given mesh.
-  This includes the number of materials present, a list of valid material identifiers, and a zonal-length array which contains the material identifiers for each zone.
+  This includes the number of materials present, a list of valid material identifiers, a zonal-length array which contains the material identifiers for each zone and, optionally, the material fractions associated with *mixing* materials.

 Zonelist
+: An object enumerating the nodal connectivities of elements comprising a mesh.

 Material species
 : Extra material information.